andrewmoise/grits/README.md

 Once the server is running, the FUSE mount at `mnt/` gives you access to the volume.
 You'll need to add users and set up the initial filesystem skeleton:

 (Note - if you shut down the server while files in the FUSE mount are open, it will refuse to shut down so as to not leave a stale mount behind.
-Just close the files / cd out of the FUSE mount / unmount the FUSE mount, and the server shutdown should automatically continue as normal and finish.)
+Just close any open files/cd out of the FUSE mount, unmount the FUSE mount, and the server shutdown should automatically continue as normal and finish.)

 ```
 # Populate the volume with the initial filesystem skeleton.